MDX

 doom Components

-doom provides some global components to assist in documentation writing, which can be used directly without import.
+doom provides some global components to assist in documentation writing, which can be used directly without importing.
 Currently, these include:

 Overview